 Table of Contents

 Many cybersecurity attacks use browser-based vulnerabilities and threats.
-Current browser developers attempt to isolate web applications so that malicious code cannot access a device’s operating system and low-level functionality.
+Current browser developers attempt to isolate web applications so malicious code cannot access a device’s operating system and low-level functionality.
 Although these attempts at isolation prevent some attacks, allowing a user to openly browse the internet adds exponential risk to the organization.
 True browser isolation contains all web activity within a closed virtualized environment without allowing any browser-based code to access other sections of the user’s device.
 A virtualized browser strategy is far more secure than traditional methods of web access.

 Cybersecurity Education and Training Begins Here